othecos/Heroku-Deploy/README.md

     - You should include the libraries used in the ``server/server.js `` right along with your applications dependencies, otherwise, the server won't run correctly.
     - Paste the scripts contained on the ``package.json`` file on yout package.json, they will be used by heroku to run the application
  - Angular.json:
-    - The only configuration it's required to be modified is the outputPath, to output the build on the ``server/public``path.
+    - The only configuration it's required to be modified is the `outputPath`, to output the build on the ``server/public``path.

 ## Author
 #### Othecos